 Suffice to say, you really do need calcium.
 And if you’re experiencing any of these nine symptoms, you might not be getting enough of it.

-- PMS fatigue and pain above and beyond what you usually experience could be another signal that you need more calcium.
+PMS pain above and beyond what you usually experience could be another signal that you need more calcium.
 A study found that women who received calcium treatment experienced fewer mood swings and appetite fluctuations, and less tiredness when compared with the placebo group.

-- Oral diseases like bleeding gums, tooth decay and bad breath can be brought on when the body starts drawing calcium from your teeth because it’s running low in your bloodstream.
+Oral problems like bleeding gums, tooth decay and bad breath can be brought on when the body starts drawing calcium from your teeth because it’s running low in your bloodstream.

-- Vitamin D deficiency, which a whopping 75% of Americans experience, reduces absorption of calcium and can quickly lead to other not-so-pleasant health issues.
+A deficiency in vitamin D which a whopping 75% of Americans experience, reduces absorption of calcium and can quickly lead to other not-so-pleasant health issues.
 A study conducted over 20 years found calcium and Vitamin D potentially reduced the risk of type 2 diabetes by 33%.

 Generally, experts advise that you take 1,000 mg daily if you’re younger than 50 and 1,200 mg if you’re older than 50.
 Any nutritionist will tell you that it’s best to stick to natural sources of calcium.
 Broccoli, kale, salmon and sardines (with bones) and sesame seeds are all high in calcium.
 One cup of raw milk has about 300 mg of calcium.
 But if for you can’t meet dietary requirements for some reason, you should think about supplements.